KieronRoberts/FreeCodeCamp/README.md

   Portfolio Building:

   By completing the challenges, I will enhance the portfolio of projects that showcase my coding abilities.

-## Folder Structure

-  The repository follows a logical folder structure to organise the certification challenges based on their respective categories and difficulty levels.

 ## Currently Completed Certificates